01 Jul 2019

 Last October, UniSuper took a market-leading position on our administration fee1 for Accumulation 1, Accumulation 2 and Personal Accounts —reducing the fee to 2% of your account balance and capped at $96 p.a.
 This means members in these products won’t pay an administration fee higher than $96 p.a., with many members paying far less.
 For example, if you continued to have $1,000 in your account, you’ll only pay an administration fee of $20 p.a..
 So while many of our competitors are currently raising their fees, we’ve made a further commitment to keep ours as low as possible.

-The ATO will have greater responsibility for low balance, inactive accounts
+The ATO has greater responsibility for low balance, inactive accounts

 - your account balance is under $6,000